YsoSirius/windfarmGA/README.md

 https://homepage.boku.ac.at/jschmidt/TOOLS/Masterarbeit_Gatscha.pdf

 # Shiny Windfarm Optimization
-I developed a Shiny App for the Genetic Algorithm, which can be found here: https://windfarmga.shinyapps.io/windga_shiny/ Unfortunately, as an optimization run takes quite some time and the app is currently hosted by shinyapps.io under a public license, there is only 1 R-worker at hand.
+I also made a Shiny App for the Genetic Algorithm, which can be found here: https://windfarmga.shinyapps.io/windga_shiny/ Unfortunately, as an optimization takes quite some time and the app is currently hosted by shinyapps.io under a public license, there is only 1 R-worker at hand.
 So only 1 optimization can be run at a time.

 # Full Optimization example:
  ```sh